anarchoarachnid/prefiguration-doc/PREFIGURATION PLANS/Area, Libraries/Library of  Clothes.md

 This library is used to distribute and store clothing, fabrics, upcycled and recycled clothes, and donated clothes.
-This is in collaboration w Tailoring and Upcycling.

 Number of individual clothes:
 Types of fabrics: